Can You Freeze Coffee?

 - Some coffee experts advise against freezing, arguing that fresh is always better - it depends on the alternative.

-- Coffee absorbs odors easily; ensure the freezer is free of strong-smelling foods.
+- Coffee absorbs odors easily; ensure the freezer is free of strong-smelling foods like frozen herbs or onions.